kannupriyakalra/SnorriScalason/README.md

 # SnorriScalason

-ScalaBridge Project - mentored by Noel Welsh
+ScalaBridge Project - mentored by Zainab Ali & Noel Welsh

+Tasks:
+ - Update krop to the latest version
+ - Change the way krop handles JSON
+ - Read and serve the JSON